-I am a Research Fellow at the Department of Software Science in the Information Systems Group and the current coordinator of GovAiLab, both at Tallinn University of Technology in Tallinn, Estonia.
+I am a postdoctoral researcher at Hertie School’s Centre for Digital Governance in Berlin, Germany.
 I defended my PhD in Technology Governance on June 9, 2020 at the Ragnar Nurkse Department of Innovation and Governance.
 The thesis was titled “Open Government Data Co-Created Public Services” and can be accessed here.

 My background is in both IT, previously working as a backend integration engineer, and social sciences with my educational background lying largely within the field of political science and public administration.
 I have worked on preparing and submitting research proposals at the EU level (Horizon2020, CEF, REC), at the national level, and at the institutional level.